SCBI-ForestGEO/SCBImortality/raw_data/README.md

-This folder contains the master versions of the raw data for SCBI annual mortality census.
-The cleaned files to use in analysis are in the data folder.
+This folder contains the master versions of the raw data for SCBI annual mortality census. **The cleaned files to use in analysis are in the data folder**.

 ## Raw data prior to 2021